 “Value Mapping” is a technique to map the value exchanged between an organisation and it’s various stakeholders, e.g. customers and partners, to identify how a ‘Value Proposition’, or set of desired outcome/s, for a given stakeholder, will be achieved, or in the case of an existing delivery, improved.

-Note that Value Mapping is also referred to as “Value Stream Mapping” and the visual depictions as “Value Streams”.
+Note that Value Mapping is also sometimes referred to as “Value Stream Mapping” and the visual depictions as “Value Streams”.
 Unfortunately this can lead to some confusion with the Lean operational improvement technique of the same name.
 And in more recent years it has also become fashionable to refer to end-to-end services/business processes as “value streams”.

 You will also see hybrid approaches, part Porter Value Chain, part Value Mapping; and high level processes used in place of value items.
 The trouble with the use of high level processes is that it tends to shift the focus from the ‘what’ to the ‘how’; and they are not specific enough, in terms of value creation, so you then find yourself getting into a lot of process decomposition.
 The key is to stay focused on the value item, which can take many forms.